 What if we suggest an automatic feed generator app that creates your feed and helps you optimize it?

-Yes, it’s possible with the AdNabu for Google Shopping App.
+Yes, it’s possible with the AdNabu app.

 This app utilizes a similar website crawl program as of the Google Merchant Center and helps extract all the necessary product information from your website to automatically create product feeds.